 Non-Hodgkin lymphoma is a cancer of the lymphatic system.
 The lymphatic system contains lymph vessels, lymph nodes, and glands, such as the spleen and thymus.
 Lymph vessels carry lymph fluid throughout the body.
 Lymph fluid contains lymphocytes (white blood cells) that help fight infection and disease.
 Non-Hodgkin lymphoma causes lymphocytes to grow and divide without control and to form tumors.
 Non-Hodgkin lymphoma can develop in any lymph tissue in the body.
 Common places are lymph nodes in the neck, underarm, and chest.
 Cancer cells can travel from lymph node to lymph node and spread through the body.
 Childhood non-Hodgkin lymphoma usually affects older children.
 Some types are rare in children of any age.

 What causes childhood non-Hodgkin lymphoma?

-There is no known cause of non-Hodgkin lymphoma.
+The cause of non-Hodgkin lymphoma is not known.
 The following may increase your child's risk: